ETC-A/etca-spec/extensions/mode-control-register.md

 # Recommendations

-This extension does not _require_ behaviors beyond what is specified.
+These extensions do not _require_ behaviors beyond what is specified.
 However, for compatibility with future extensions which will require more specifics, the following are recommended:

 * The program counter (or equivalent) in the processor itself should always store the sign-extended address.